ZhaojiaLii/Android-calculator/README.md

 - A Button that will evaluate and display the percentage of the number in the TextView,
 - A Button that will clear the contents of the TextView.

-You can base the design of your app on the figure displayed in the course notes.

 ## Detailed specifications
-The following points must be implemented in your app:
 1. Although the calculator can manipulate floating numbers, the evaluation of floating numbers does not need to be exact.
 2. All operations must be defined.
 In particular, dividing by 0 should be prohibited.
 3. It is impossible to have multiple floating points inside a single number.
 4. If the user presses the "=" button several times in a row, the calculator applies the same operation